Skip to content

 Best Times and Local Tips for Visitors

 The best time to visit is during the shoulder seasons.
 Spring and autumn offer mild temperatures for walking.
-Check the best season for Beppu adventures for more details.
+Check the Best Season for Beppu Adventures for more details.
 Winter is also beautiful as the steam becomes more visible.

 Avoid visiting during Japanese public holidays or weekends.
 The sites can become extremely crowded with domestic tourists.
 Tuesday and Wednesday are typically the quietest days to visit.
 Arriving right at opening time ensures the best photos.